vdbrink/vdbrink.github.io/homeassistant/homeassistant_templates.md

 ```
 data: 000|11:00 000|11:05 000|11:10 000|11:15 000|11:20 000|11:25 000|11:30 000|11:35 000|11:40 000|11:45 000|11:50 000|11:55 000|12:00 000|12:05 000|12:10 000|12:15 000|12:20 000|12:25 000|12:30 000|12:35 000|12:40 000|12:45 000|12:50 000|12:55
 ```
-> NOTE: later more examples with this data if people request for it.
+> NOTE: Later, I may add more examples with this data if people ask for them.

 ---
 ### CO2 threshold values

-Create three static value sensors with the threshold values: 800, 1200 and 1500.
+Create three static value sensors with the threshold values 800, 1200, and 1500.
-As the entity_id is based on the `name` field, this template sensor uses a trick to give it the right name to base the entity_id on when the entity is created.
+Because the `entity_id` is based on the `name` field, this template sensor uses a trick to give it the right name when the entity is created.
-After that, the name will indicate the threshold name.
+After that, the name will indicate the threshold.

 <img src="images_templates/base_values_sensors.jpg" alt="C02 base values" width="450px" />